brutdefut/ficisertligi/_posts/2025-04-01-paul-john-nirvana.md

 Finish: short, sweet, malty dryness and spice.
 No need to add water.
 It is already watered down.

 Nirvana is made from six-row barley grown in the foothills of the Himalayas and matures in charred American oak casks.
-Copper in natural colour, non-chill-filtered, bottled at 40% ABV and is unpeated.
+Copper in natural colour, non-chill-filtered, bottled at 40% ABV and unpeated.

 Awards:
--The Spirits Business 202 gold.
+-The Spirits Business 2020 gold.
 -International Spirits Challenge 2023 silver.
 -2020 Jim Murray’s Whisky Bible 94 points.
 -The IWSC 2023 bronze.